GitJournal/GitJournal/README.md

 # Contributing

 Please feel free to [open an issue](https://github.com/GitJournal/GitJournal/issues/new) for any bug or feature request.
 Additionally, you can vote on existing [Issues](https://github.com/GitJournal/GitJournal/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) by reacting with a '👍'.

+# License

+Most of GitJournal code is licensed under AGPL, however the documentation (including this file) and translations are under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.